 Step 5 is about looking at each scenario from multiple angles to see how it will impact company systems, processes, data, competencies, organization of labor, and added value.
 With this analysis, management and teams can play into developments and trends at an early stage, becoming more agile as a result.

 Scenario thinking: more relevant than ever

 In these times of complexity economics, the market is extremely dynamic and constantly in flux.
 The economy is constantly evolving and hard to predict.
 That’s why it’s important to make your company agile and future-proof using scenario thinking and analysis.

 That’s why companies should alter how they determine their strategy.
 A strategy based on one vision (prediction) of the future simply won’t do anymore.
 Designing a strategy with a portfolio of scenarios in the back of your head is the way to go.

 Scenario planning enables you to set up several business models to match possible future situations.
 That makes preparing for the future a lot easier than when a company only focuses on one single strategy.

 Scenario Analysis and the intelligent organization

 Intelligent organizations are always aware of their surroundings.
 They’re always looking at trends and developments and the competition.
 They will also think about the automatic decline of their added value.
 This silent killer has already led to the end of many companies.
 Don’t be one of those companies!
 Big Data, Business Analytics, and Open Data play a bigger and bigger role in scenario analysis.
 Want to know more about this?
-Order our book “The Intelligent Organization”.
+Order our book Data Science for Decision-Makers & Data Professionals.

 What does a good scenario analysis get you?